-This document provides preparation instructions for third of the three seminars forming part of the examination for the course Physics of Galaxies in 2017.
+This document provides preparation instructions for last of the four seminars forming part of the examination for the course Physics of Galaxies in 2018.
 The topic of this seminar is The most distant galaxies.

-Galaxies are being detected at ever-increasing redshifts, and as of 2017, a number of photometric galaxy candidates have been claimed at $z \approx 10-12$, i.e. at about 300-500 Myr after the Big Bang.
-So far, only one such object has been confirmed through spectroscopy (at $z \approx 11.1$), but the race to detect even more of these primordial galaxies is on.
+Galaxies are being detected at ever-increasing redshifts, and as of 2018, a number of photometric galaxy candidates have been claimed at $z \approx 10-12$ , i.e. at about 300-500 Myr after the Big Bang.
+So far, only one such object has been confirmed through spectroscopy (at $z \approx 11.1$ ), but the race to detect even more of these primordial galaxies is on.